panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 [Try the demo.](https://codesandbox.io/s/ancient-dawn-j6jbq?file=/src/index.js)

 The snippet above is synchronous and blocking code.
-When JavaScript enters into `findPerson()` function to execute, it doesn't get out of there until the function is executed.
+When JavaScript enters into `findPerson()` function, it doesn't get out of there until the function is executed.

 Getting the list of persons `const list = getList()` is a synchronous operation too.